Ian Araneta

-Ian Bayona Araneta (born March 2, 1982) is a Filipino former footballer who plays as a forward who played for Stallion and Philippine Air Force.
-He is also a former member of the Philippines national team.
+Ian Bayona Araneta (born March 2, 1982) is a Filipino former professional footballer who played as a forward.

+He played for the Philippines national team from 2002 to 2013, scoring nine goals.

+Club career

 While still in his home town of Barotac Nuevo, Iloilo, he was scouted by both the Army and the Air Force teams but eventually chose the Philippine Air Force where he would train and be on duty while also getting the chance to continue playing football.

 As a player of the Air Force football club, he is also enlisted in the Philippine Air Force.

 International career

-Araneta made his international debut on 11 December 2002 in a friendly match against Singapore prior to the Tiger Cup.
+Araneta made his international debut on December 11, 2002 in a friendly match against Singapore prior to the Tiger Cup.

 He scored his first international goal six years after making his debut in a 2008 AFF Suzuki Cup qualification match against Laos.
 He scored the opening goal but the Philippines failed to win, losing 1-2.

-On 12 October 2010, Araneta scored his first international hat trick against Macau in the 2010 Long Teng Cup, which the Philippines eventually won 5-0.
+On October 12, 2010, Araneta scored his first international hat trick against Macau in the 2010 Long Teng Cup, which the Philippines eventually won 5-0.
 He ended up as the tournament's top scorer with four goals.